mathisbot/beskar-os/README.md

 - `<ACCEL_BACKEND>` allows QEMU to use acceleration based on your OS.
 On Linux, you can set it to `kvm`, and to `whpx` on Windows (currently incompatible with OMVF files).

 Standard output will be filled with early logging info, such as memory initialization, which is needed to initialize windows (thus screen logging).

+Other useful parameters:
+- `-device virtio-vga -display <BACKEND>,gl=on`: If having a fixed 2560x1600 resolution bothers you, you can use a better-fitting framebuffer with these options.
+Replace `<BACKEND>` with either `sdl` or `gtk`.

 ### Running on baremetal